-If you’ve used Google Alerts, you’ll know how nice is it to receive a daily update of your mentions online.
-Now, imagine these are alerts are in real time, when you need them, and including social media, forums, blogs, news sites, reviews, and even television.
+If you’ve used Google Alerts, you’ll know how nice it is to receive a daily update of your mentions online.
+Now, imagine these alerts are in real-time, when you need them, and include social media, forums, blogs, news sites, reviews, and even television.

-At its heart, that’s what Mention is – a more robust, comprehensive Google Alerts.
-But the tool also includes some very interesting and powerful analytics.
-For instance, you’re able to compare your brand with competitors for factors like share of voice, sentiment, reach, and influence:
+At its heart, that’s what Mention is – a more robust, comprehensive Google Alerts for brand reputation monitoring.
+But this online reputation management software also includes some very interesting and powerful analytics.
+For instance, you’re able to compare your brand with competitors for factors like share of voice, sentiment, reach, and influence.